Office Hours are ...

 Or maybe she’s out.
 With Naomi, sometimes it’s really hard to tell.

-Meet family therapist Naomi Alexander.
+Meet psychiatrist, Naomi Alexander.
 She’s five feet three, carries a gun, and has a no-nonsense approach to all things other than her personal life.
-Naomi continues to mourn her murdered husband, and shares a shameful secret with her college-aged daughter, Leslie.
+Naomi continues to mourn her murdered husband, and shares a shameful secret with her daughter, Leslie.
 If you’ve read Like Sweet Buttermilk, you know what that secret is.
 If you haven’t, well, click here to be in the know…

 Naomi E. Matthews was born in Sioux City, Iowa on September 17th.
 When Naomi was three, her parents moved the family to Baltimore, Maryland, where her father accepted a new position at a newly built public school.
 When Naomi was seventeen, her younger brother, Calvin, was killed in a car accident.

 Naomi lived in Baltimore throughout her college years, receiving her medical degree from The John Hopkins University.
 She relocated to the DC area during her internship at The George Washington University where she met her husband-to-be, Tyson D. Alexander.

 Naomi and Tyson were married on May 18th.
 She and Tyson moved to the Maryland suburbs when Naomi was pregnant with their first child, a son, Jassiel.
 When Jassiel was three, Naomi and Tyson had a second child, a daughter, Leslie.

 Jassiel Tyson Alexander succumbed to leukemia at age eleven.
 Seven years later, on a hot Tuesday in August, Tyson was shot to death while leaving a Dunkin’ Donuts shop.
 Naomi sold and moved from the family home (with Leslie) shortly thereafter.